stijnkok/yeast_metabolic_map/README.md

 -----
 *json ---> svg (editable) ---> svg (extra features)*

 With this module one can take the json-file with the metabolic network layout info and make a pretty svg.
 See folder 'metabolic_maps' for examples.
-The svg can, if needed, be edited in Inkscape.
+The svg can, if needed, be edited in an svg-editor (e.g. Inkscape).
 The (edited) svg can then be turned into an svg-file with data on hover when viewed in a browser.

 *json ---> graphml (editable) ---> svg (editable) ---> svg (extra features)*

-If the graph in the json-file is not to your satisfaction to start with, one can also first turn the layout info from the json-file to a graphml-file, edit the graph, and turn the graphml-file into an svg.
+If the graph in the json-file is not to your satisfaction to start with, one can also first turn the layout info from the json-file to a graphml-file, edit the graph (e.g. with Gephi), and turn the graphml-file into an svg.

 Use in command line:
 -------------------